yipjunkai/strapi-provider-email-resend/README.md

-# strapi-provider-email-resend
+# Strapi Provider Email Resend

-A Strapi email provider plugin for sending emails with [Resend](https://resend.com).
+`strapi-provider-email-resend` is a Strapi email provider plugin for sending emails with [Resend](https://resend.com).

-## Features

-- Clean, modern integration with [Resend](https://resend.com)
-- Minimal configuration required—just your API key
-- Built with Strapi v5 support
-- MIT Licensed

 ## Installation